sjbylo/container-workshop/02-run-an-image/README.md

 docker run -it --rm centos:7 bash
 ```

-Type the folowing to exit from the running container
+Type the following to exit from the running container

 ```
 exit